zerohedgePodcast/zerohedgepodcast.github.io/_posts/posts/2023-02-07-09-44-neo-nazi-couple-arrested-alleged-plot-completely-destroy-baltimore.md

 ---
 layout: post
 title: "Neo-Nazi Couple Arrested For Alleged Plot To 'Completely Destroy' Baltimore"
-audio: neo-nazi-couple-arrested-alleged-plot-completely-destroy-baltimore-0
+audio: neo-nazi-couple-arrested-alleged-plot-completely-destroy-baltimore-1
 category: political
 desc: "&quot;It would probably permanently completely lay this city to waste if we could do that successfully.&quot; "
 duration: 00:02:20
 length: 140
-datetime: Mon, 06 Feb 2023 19:02:00 +0000
+datetime: Tue, 07 Feb 2023 09:44:00 +0000
 tags: podcast
 guid: neo-nazi-couple-arrested-alleged-plot-completely-destroy-baltimore-0
 order: 0